danielbosc/sdpctl_update/README.md

 # sdpctl_update
-Utility to update the Appgate sdpctl utility on macOS
+Utility to update or install the Appgate sdpctl utility on macOS (https://github.com/appgate/sdpctl)

 ### Install
 ```